Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Trimming the finished edge of doors to length

-When it comes to the miter saw for cabinet doors then go big or go home.
+When it comes to the best miter saw for cabinet doors, then go big or go home.

-Since the radial arm saw and it’s aggressive, finger removing style was retired the miter saw has been the mainstay for even cabinet shops.
-Because doors can be up to 16-18″ wide you’ll need a miter saw that can cut out to that depth.
+Since the radial arm saw and its aggressive, finger-removing style was retired, the miter saw has been the mainstay for even cabinet shops.
+Because doors can be up to 16-18″ wide, you’ll need a miter saw to cut out to that depth.

-Therefore, when looking at a miter saw look at a 12″ blade and ability to cut a 2×16″.
+Therefore, looking at a miter saw, look at a 12″ blade and the ability to cut a 2×16″.

 11. Pipe Clamps for Gluing Panels and Assembling Cabinet Doors